 Antlitz

-I went on a three-month walk, following a childhood memory of an echo in the Alps, which as I remembered took at least four seconds before returning the calling voice.
+I embarked on a three-month journey, guided by a childhood memory of an echo in the Alps.
+I vividly recalled that it took at least four seconds for the echoing voice to return.

-I walked from the Valley of Passei, north of Meran, through the mountains of the Texel Group into the south of the Ötztal Mountains along the massive glaciers into the Zillertal Alps and Pfunder Mountains, crossing the ridge several times before arriving in East Tyrol near Prägraten.
-From there the echoes’ call lead me back into Italy near Auronzo in the Sextner Dolomites.
+I walked from the Valley of Passei, north of Meran, through the mountains of the Texel Group, into the southern expanse of the Ötztal Mountains, along the vast glaciers into the Zillertal Alps and Pfunder Mountains, crossing the ridge several times before arriving in East Tyrol near Prägraten.
+From there, the echoes led me back into Italy near Auronzo in the Sextner Dolomites.
 Echoes directed the course of my walk.

 The scenes for Antlitz were filmed in the Dolomites, at the end of my three- month walk.